ubccr/harrier/README.rst

    Harrier is shutdown.

 ------------------------------------------------------------------------
-Image Library CSV Format
+Image Set CSV Format
 ------------------------------------------------------------------------

-Image libraries can be imported in a simple CSV format.
+Image set libraries can be imported in a simple CSV format.
 The fields are as follows::

     [image name],[image url],[category]